-Commission Based Online Reseller
+Commission-Based Online Reseller

 Have a saleswoman’s touch?
 As a commission-based online reseller, you’ll be selling goods for others and getting a cut of the profits for doing so.
 It takes a bit of savvy and a convincing attitude, but chances are if you can talk a child into eating their peas and carrots, you'll do just fine raking in commissions.

 Moms working from home with the right combination of artistic and technical aptitude can earn a healthy salary as a web designer.
-Web designers don’t build websites per se, but rather focus their efforts on constructing a website’s look and flow.
+Web designers don’t build websites per se, but instead, focus their efforts on constructing a website’s look and flow.

 As such, you’ll need a sense of style, an understanding of what attracts people to websites, and knowledge of how people like to interact on the Internet.
 You’ll also need to know your way around graphic design software like Adobe InDesign.